microsoft/azurechat/docs/4-deploy-to-azure.md

 # ☁️ Deploy to Azure - GitHub Actions

-The following steps describes how AzureChat can be deployed to Azure App service using GitHub Actions.
+The following steps describes how the application can be deployed to Azure App service using GitHub Actions.

 ## 🧬 Fork the repository